How to Convert Your Van into a Self-Contained Campervan

 In order to pass a self-certification inspection, both water tanks need to be secure for when the vehicle is in motion.
 They can be stored in a secure cupboard or secured with a removable bungy cord.
 Additionally, they need to be easily accessible for emptying and filling without spillage.
 You must be able to store the connecting hose and vent in a separate locker, container or sealable plastic bag for when they are disconnected from the tank.
 Most vans store tanks under the sink or the freshwater tank can sometimes be above the sink.

-Does you tank in a gauge?
+Does your tank need a gauge?

 If the level of the water can be seen through the tank then the tank does not require a gauge to measure the water level.